Milk Sharing: Is It Safe?

 Read the study here.

 FDA: The FDA recommends against using breastmilk acquired directly from individuals or through the internet, due to contamination and disease risks.
 If informal milk sharing is pursued, the FDA advises screening the donor and ensuring safe handling practices.
+More info from the FDA can be found here.

 Academy of Breastfeeding Medicine: ABM acknowledges the potential benefits of milk sharing, but encourages medical screening of the donor and safe milk handling practices.
 ABM’s Position Statement on Informal Breast Milk Sharing can be found here.